-Reading the article about a security guard being beaten until his head was bleeding and he was unconscious just because he reminded me not to take my dog on Nguyen Hue walking street (February 27), I was stunned.
-How could they be so violent to beat a 58-year-old man just because of his pet and when he was wrong?
+Reading the article about a security guard being beaten until his head was bleeding and he was unconscious just because he reminded him not to take his dog on Nguyen Hue walking street (February 27), I was stunned.
+How could they be so violent as to beat a 58-year-old man just because of his pet and when he was wrong?

-I don't have pets, but I don't hate dogs and cats.
-Many of my friends and relatives around me have pets.
-Some even have 5-6 pets at the same time, both dogs and cats.
+I don’t have pets, but I don’t hate dogs and cats.
+Many of my friends and relatives have pets.
+Some have 5-6 pets at the same time, both dogs and cats.

 That is their right.
 They are also glad that they have enough time and money to take care of their pets (to raise a pet dog costs at least 2 million VND per month for food and medicine).

-The joy also comes from seeing them and their pets cuddling, caring for, and waiting for each other.
-But I have never seen them fight with anyone, insisting on protecting their pets at all costs.
+The joy also comes from seeing them and their pets cuddling, caring and waiting for each other.
+But I have never seen them fight with anyone, insisting on protecting their pets no matter what.
 This makes me the happiest!

-It is clear and without further discussion that the act of letting two dogs without muzzles and leashes run free on Nguyen Hue walking street (District 1, Ho Chi Minh City) by a young man and woman is wrong, because this place has a rule board "no pets allowed on the leash".
+It is clear and without further discussion that the act of letting two dogs without muzzles and leashes run free on Nguyen Hue walking street (District 1, Ho Chi Minh City) by a young couple is wrong, because this place has a rule board "no walking or letting pets go".
 What makes me wonder is how the 26-year-old man named H. could be so aggressive and ferocious!

 Reading the newspaper, I saw the security guard reminding the couple about the rules.
 He was just doing his job, a very basic job, to maintain and also guide people to ensure that they follow the rules in public places.